Srijan-D/Jarvis-AI-Assistant/README.md

 # JARVIS AI Assistant

 JARVIS is an advanced AI assistant for PCs, powered by Meta's LLaMA3 and Mistral AI models using Hugging Face.
-It leverages cutting-edge voice recognition and text-to-speech technologies to perform various tasks with simple voice commands.
+It leverages cutting-edge voice recognition and text-to-speech technologiesalong with several python modules like pyautogui for automation of apps like whatsapp, pvporcupine for hotword detection, subprocess module for multithreading of processes etc. to perform various tasks with simple voice commands.

 ## Features